Stephen Sykes: Academic career

 In addition to serving as dean of St John's College, Sykes was a member of the Faculty of Divinity at the University of Cambridge.
 He was an assistant lecturer in divinity from 1964 to 1968, then a lecturer in divinity from 1968 to 1974.
 In 1974, he was appointed as the Van Mildert Professor of Divinity at Durham University.
 In 1985, he returned to Cambridge University to take up the chair of Regius Professor of Divinity.
 During a break from academia he served as a bishop: he was Bishop of Ely from 1990 to 1999.
 In 1999, he was appointed the principal of St John's College, Durham.
 St John's is both a college of Durham University and an Anglican theological college.
 He retired in 2006.

 Later life

 Following his retirement, Sykes remained living in Durham.
 In his later years, he developed a neurological condition that confined him to a wheelchair.

 Sykes died on 24 September 2014, aged 75.
 He was survived by his wife and children, though his wife died eight weeks later.
-His funeral was held in Durham Cathedral, Durham on 10 October 2014.
+His funeral was held in Durham Cathedral on 10 October 2014.
 He was later buried in Cambridge at a woodland burial site.

 Personal life

 In 1962, Sykes married Marianne Hinton, known as Joy.
 Together they had three children; one son and two daughters.
-Their son, Richard, is a barrister and both daughters, Joanna and Juliet, trained as teachers.
+Their son, Richard, is a barrister and both daughters, Joanna and Juliet, are trained as teachers.